-That was largely expected, and markets were more focused on whether legislators would miss a year-end deadline to avert the "fiscal cliff" of some $600 billion of tax hikes and spending cuts due to start in January.
+But a key issue continued to be worries over the U.S. budget impasse, and whether the United States would miss a year-end deadline to avert the "fiscal cliff" of some $600 billion of tax hikes and spending cuts due to start in January.

-Fed chairman Ben Bernanke warned on Wednesday that monetary policy would not be enough to offset damage if the budget talks failed.
+Fed chairman Ben Bernanke warned on Wednesday that monetary policy would not be enough to offset damage from the fiscal cliff.

 "I think we'll get a slow drift into the year end... there are no real factors that are going to come in to send it significantly higher.
 The overhang of the fiscal cliff is going to weigh on the upside to a certain extent," Michael Hewson, senior analyst at CMC Markets, said.